felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 *Update (20210927): RHDN has made it quite clear that the work discussed in this post has had a negative financial impact on their daily operations.
 Thus, even though I am proud of what I managed to accomplish given my skills, I cannot continue working on this project in good conscience.
-I hope that in time the RHDN community will see what outsiders saw in this project: an attempt at transparency and preservation in the rom hacking world.*
+I hope that in time the RHDN community will see what other outsiders saw in this project: an attempt at transparency and preservation in the rom hacking world.*

 *It is bittersweet to read words in public like "what a dumbass" and "How does a webscraper take 8 months to make?"